Schmidt reflects on his 12 years as Kansas AG in farewell letter - NewsBreak

 Related

+Michael A. Smith, Professor of Political Science, Emporia State University.
 I’ve got the perfect New Year’s resolution for Kansas legislators: no more lobbyist-authored bills.
 Last year, Kansas lawmaking was marked by two dramatic “fails,” both involving lobbyist-authored acts.
-One of them failed, the other passed, and both were problematic.
-First came anti-abortion “Value Them Both” amendment,...
+One of them failed, the other passed, and both were...

 Warning about aquifer's decline sets up big fight in Kansas